 (a) Conduct hazard assessments to determine the type of respirator required to protect employees from respiratory hazards.

-(b) Enroll employees using Enterprise Safety Applications Management Systems (ESAMS) in the Respiratory Protection Program as recommended by the NBHC's Industrial Hygienist or RPPM.
+(b) Enroll employees in the respiratory protection program as recommended by the NMRTU's IH or RPPM.

 (c) Verify their employees have the requisite training, fit testing, and medical evaluation before authorizing them to wear a respirator.